oracle-livelabs/security/database/advanced/avdf/avdf.md

     - By default, in the dbseclab VM, the Oracle GoldenGate software has been already installed and pre-configured

-    - Go back to your Terminal session to ensure the Golden Gate Administration Service is up and running
+    - Go back to your terminal session to ensure the Golden Gate Administration Service is up and running

         ````
         <copy>./avs_start_ogg.sh</copy>